DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: Appendix

 \subsection{User Study Guidance}

-Below we include the user study guidance: \begin{itemize} \item Read several reference images of the subject, and keep the subject in mind. \item Read the textual description carefully and then we will show several images generated with the textual description. \item Rank the given four images.
-An image that has a more similar subject as the previously given reference images and conforms better to the text descriptions should be ranked higher.
-If two or more images satisfy both requirements, you can rank higher the images with higher quality. \end{itemize}
+We include the guidance for the two user studies.
+The first one is for the user preference on which method has the best ability to preserve the subject identity.
+Below is the detailed guidance. \begin{itemize} \item Read several reference images of the subject, and keep the subject in mind. \item Rank the given four images.
+The image that has a more similar subject as the previously given reference images should be ranked top.
+If two or more images satisfy both requirements, you can give the images with higher quality a top rank. \item During ranking, identity-irrelevant factors like the background and pose should are not considered for similarity. \end{itemize} The second one is for the user preference on which method has the best subject-driven text-to-image generation ability.
+Below is the detailed guidance. \begin{itemize} \item Read several reference images of the subject, and keep the subject in mind. \item Read the textual description carefully and then we will show several images generated with the textual description. \item Rank the given four images.
+The image that has a more similar subject as the previously given reference images and conforms better to the text descriptions should be ranked top.
+If two or more images satisfy both requirements, you can give the images with higher quality a top rank. \end{itemize}